mohyunho/NAS_transformer/README.md

 Evolutionary Neural Architecture Search on Transformers for RUL Prediction

 ![check](transformer_resize.png)
+This work introduces a custom genetic algorithm (GA) based neural architecture search (NAS) technique that automatically finds the optimal architectures of Transformers for RUL predictions.
+Our GA provides a fast and efficient search, finding high-quality solutions based on performance predictor that is updated at every generation, thus reducing the needed network training.
 Note that the backbone architecture is [the Transformer for RUL predictions](https://arxiv.org/abs/2106.15842) and the preformance predictor is [the NGBoost model](https://arxiv.org/abs/1910.03225)  <br/>

 The proposed algorithm explores the below combinatorial parameter space defining the architecture of the Transformer model.
 <p align="center">